Pancreatic biomarkers group

 Finally, we have recently started studying EOPC – early onset pancreatic cancer, in order to decipher why this subgroup of patients is developing PDAC when they are around 20 years younger than the ‘classical’ PDAC patient population.
 Epidemiology and pathobiology of this poorly studied patient group is ongoing.

-Pancreatic cancer and autoimmune diseases: An association sustained by computational and epidemiological case-control approaches.
-Gomez-Rubio P, Piñero J, Molina-Montes E et al. Int J Cancer (2019) 144(2) 1540-1549
+Pancreatic cancer and autoimmune diseases: An association sustained by computational and epidemiological case–control approaches Gomez-Rubio P, Piñero J, Molina-Montes E et al. International Journal of Cancer (2019) 144(7) 1540-1549

 Demographic, clinical, and pathological features of early onset pancreatic cancer patients.
 Ntala C, Debernardi S, Feakins RM et al. BMC Gastroenterol (2018) 18(2) 139